rkr1017/titanic_visualization/README.md

 The main takeaway is that gender and passenger class were determinant to survival.
 Maybe you could find some reference to link where it explains the reasons for this.

 Feedback_2.

+I immediately noticed the much higher survival rates for women compared with men.
+I also saw how the third class had much lower survival rates.
+I don't really have questions about the data, I've seen it before.
+I notice that the upper classes are older than the 3rd class, which is predominately very young.
+I think the main takeaway is that women and the upper classes faired much better than men and the lower class.
+No, the graphic is very clear and easy to understand.
+A suggestion that I have would be to create bar graphs for age, sex, and class, instead of using age with the other two variables subsetted.
+This would make your overall message more clear.

 3.